siongui/userpages/content/articles/2018/09/30/css-only-semantic-ui-basic-tab%en.rst

 - The magic is in second rule.
 We use **:checked** and general sibling selector (~) to make the user-selected tab content visible.

+If you want to use Vue.js to implement the above Semantic UI basic tabs, see [4]_.

 ----

 Tested on: